• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 Carotid artery stenosis

-• traditionally, stroke during cardiac surgery in patients with carotid stenosis has been attributed to hypoperfusion behind the stenosis ⇒ prophylactic CEA was justified by the prospect of preventing this hypoperfusion
+• traditionally, stroke occurring during cardiac surgery in patients with carotid stenosis has been attributed to hypoperfusion secondary to the stenosis ⇒ prophylactic carotid endarterectomy (CEA) was considered to prevent such hypoperfusion

 • but:

-• 2/3 of strokes occur within 24 hours of the procedure
+• 2/3 of strokes occur within 24 hours after the procedure

-• 50% of patients who experience a stroke have no significant carotid stenosis
+• 50% of patients experiencing stroked have no significant carotid stenosis

-• according to CT and autopsy studies, up to 60% of stroke lesions do not correlate with the side of carotid stenosis
+• CT and autopsy studies showed that up to 60% of stroke lesions do not correlate with the side of the carotid stenosis

-• the prevailing opinion is that microembolization, mainly from the aortic arch, is the main etiopathogenetic mechanism of perioperative stroke during ECC
+• the current consensus suggests that microembolization, mainly from the aortic arch, is the predominant etiopathogenetic mechanism of perioperative stroke during ECC

 • stenoses in the extracranial ICA segments are usually associated with generalized atherosclerosis, including the aorta and coronary arteries